 The referee’s job is more complex at these levels and “reading the game” will pay important dividends for a referee’s career as well as for the game.

-Ken Wikle, Howell Mich., is a Referee contributor.
-He is an instructor and is still actively officiating in Michigan.
+Ken Wikle, Howell Mich., is a Referee contributor and an instructor in Michigan.

 What's Your Call?
 Leave a Comment: